Emma Frost: White Queen of the Hellfire Club

 As White Queen of the Hellfire Club, Frost held many titles, one of which was chair of the board and CEO of Frost International, which helped to fund the activities of the Lords Cardinal.
 Frost also became the chair of the board of trustees and the headmistress of the Massachusetts Academy, a school for mutants which served as a counterpoint to Professor Charles Xavier's School for Gifted Youngsters.
 Frost and the club's agents later attempted to recruit Kitty Pryde for the Massachusetts Academy, and captured (and Frost personally tortured) several members of the X-Men, including Storm, Colossus, Wolverine, and Phoenix.
 Frost engaged Phoenix in a psychic battle in which she was overpowered and on the verge of being killed.
 Frost launched a last-minute attack that led the X-Men to believe she had committed suicide, though in truth, she was comatose and recovering from Phoenix's attack under the care of Shaw.
-In another encounter with the Hellfire Club, Frost telepathically forced Pryde's parents to transfer from Xavier's to the Massachusetts Academy.
-She then switched minds with Storm to defeat the X-Men from within their own ranks.
-However, the process was soon reversed and the two were restored to their respective bodies.
-She was later temporarily rendered comatose by Mastermind.
+In another encounter with the Hellfire Club, Frost telepathically forced Pryde's parents to transfer her from Xavier's school to Massachusetts Academy.
+Frost then switched minds with Storm to defeat the X-Men from within their own ranks.
+However, the process was soon reversed, restoring the women to their respective bodies.
+Later, Frost was rendered comatose temporarily by Mastermind.